 How to Clean Garden Tools

-I think I imagined that cleaning my tools was going to be a weary task, but really, I’ve discovered that it isn’t difficult or time consuming.
+I imagined cleaning my dirty and rusty garden tools was going to be a weary task, but really, I’ve discovered that maintaining tools isn’t difficult or time consuming.
 By keeping a few items handy, I can quickly keep my tools in good working order and hopefully make them last longer.
 Here’s what you’ll need for cleaning garden tools:

 - To remove excess dirt and debris from your garden tools, use a stiff bristled brush.
 Or if the dirt on your tools is fairly wet, you could even spray them off with a high pressured hose setting.
 If you’re just cleaning off your tools for the day, you can simply complete this step as quick daily maintenance.
 Be sure if you are hosing off for the day to dry off your tools with a dry cloth.

 - To go beyond daily cleaning, gently wash your tools in a bucket of warm soapy water.
 Rinse well and pat dry with a cloth.

 - Once tools are completely dry, apply Linseed oil if needed.

 - Hang tools.
 This gives them even more opportunity to dry and keeps them from being stored on top of dirty tools.
 It’s also nice when things have a place, right?
 (See my guide for shed organization that has the system we use to hang tools.)

 - Store them in a dry place.
 As convenient as it is to have tools ready in the garden, unless you have a dry tool storage option in your garden, bring tools inside.
 This can be a shed or garage, but you certainly don’t want to leave them out in the elements.